einarwh/experiments-in-powerblog/content/blog-posts/how-to-reduce-bunches-of-things.md

   new List());
 ```

-And this would give you the list of elements 1, 2, 3.
+And this would give you the list of elements `1`, `2`, `3`.
 Great.

 Now there are other things you might wonder about with respect to the combine function.
-For whatever reason, you might want to consider alternative implementations of Reduce.
-For instance, you’d might like to create batches of n things, reduce each batch, and then reduce those results for the final result.
+For whatever reason, you might want to consider alternative implementations of `Reduce`.
+For instance, you’d might like to create batches of _n_ things, reduce each batch, and then reduce those results for the final result.
 It would be nice to have that freedom of implementation.
-For that to be an option, though, you need your combine function to be associative.
+For that to be an option, though, you need your combine function to be _associative_.

-Assume you have three values t1, t2, t3.
+Assume you have three values `t1`, `t2`, `t3`.
 Your combine function is associative if the following holds:

 ```csharp
 combine(t1, combine(t2, t3)) == combine(combine(t1, t2), t3)